EPA Proposes New PFAS Requirements Under TSCA

 Recordkeeping and Reporting Requirements

-EPA’s proposed recordkeeping requirements, published on June 10, 2021, would require that certain businesses to electronically report information to EPA regarding any PFAS substances (see pages 18-21 of the linked proposal for the complete list).
-Significantly, the definition of “PFAS substances” is “any chemical substance or mixture that structurally contains the unit R-(CF2)-C(F)(R’)R’’.
+EPA’s proposed recordkeeping requirements, published on June 10, 2021, would require that certain businesses to electronically report information to EPA regarding any PFAS substances.
+Significantly, the definition of “PFAS substances” is "any chemical substance or mixture that structurally contains the unit R-(CF2)-C(F)(R’)R’’.
 Both the CF2 and CF moieties are saturated carbons.
 None of the R groups (R, R’ or R’’) can be hydrogen.” (see page 44).
 The rule includes a long list of compounds that qualify, but it appears that the intent is for the reporting requirement to apply broadly to all PFAS compounds, rather than specific subsets of PFAS compounds.

 These reporting requirements apply to any manufacturer or importer who produced or imported PFAS substances or articles containing PFAS substances after January 1, 2011.
 The rule estimates that at least 1,364 chemical substances may trigger the reporting requirements.
 Impacted businesses must submit all information to EPA one year following the effective date of the final rule.

-These regulations do not require reporting any materials that are excluded from the definition of “chemical substance” in TSCA section 3(2)(B), a list of which appears at this link to the proposed rule (see page 3).
+These regulations do not require reporting any materials that are excluded from the definition of “chemical substance” in TSCA section 3(2)(B).
 However, there are no exemptions for small manufacturers, de minimis amounts, or byproducts.

 If you have further questions, please do not hesitate to reach out to BCLP.
 EPA is accepting public comments for 60 days after the date of publication of this rule in the Federal Register.
 EPA is seeking comment on all aspects of the proposal, but has specifically requested comments on the scope of the rule (chemicals subject to reporting, information on environmental, health and safety effects, etc.), economic impact on businesses, the timeline for reporting, means to avoid duplicative reporting, and more.